 Most things to do in Tokyo at night guides recycle the same tourist information.
 I am writing this after testing a new standing bar in Ebisu, where I spent three hours talking to the owner about his Hokkaido suppliers.
 While other guides list the obvious spots, I am the one sitting at these counters, learning what makes Tokyo nightlife actually work, and figuring out which experiences are worth your limited time here.

-Shimokitazawa keeps things looser, with vinyl bars and small live music spots where locals actually hang out.
+Shimokitazawa keeps things looser, with vinyl bars and small live music spots where locals like to hang out.
 Roppongi feels more international and stays open the latest, which is perfect if you expect to stay out between the last train and the first train.

 Each area develops its own night identity.
 Shibuya Crossing shifts from tourist spectacle to local transit hub after 10 pm.
 The blocks around Tokyo Tower and Tokyo Skytree stay photo-focused but go quiet by midnight.
 Golden Gai in Shinjuku squeezes around two hundred tiny bars into a handful of alleys.
 Some welcome walk-ins, others are for regulars only.
 Even the red light district of Kabukicho follows unspoken rules about where to go and what to skip.